aka LED Ladder Display Game System.

 Alternate game controller type buttons

 For my grand kids, who are rough on equipment, I made durable separate buttons, Btn1 and Btn4, on the end of long lead wires.
 See photo.
 I mounted the buttons in make-sift grips; with a 75Kohm inline with Btn1, and a ~37Kohm inline with Btn4.
-In series with Btn4 I actually used a 36K, a 33K or even possibly a 39K could use.
+In series with Btn4 I actually used a 36K, a 33K or even possibly a 39K could be use.
+With external plunger buttons in mind, it would be a good idea to have a separate set of header pins, for connecting external hand-held buttons seen as Btn1 and Btn4.

 Quality power supply needed